uga-libraries/format-report/documentation/department_reports_workflow.md

 5. Use the [Match Guidelines](archive_nara_match_guidelines.md) to refine the NARA risk data in the "by_aip" report.

+6. Run the fix_excel.py script to fix the version numbers and blank rows from opening the CSVs in Excel.

-6. Get the "by_aip" report from a previous analysis and delete other departments if present.
+7. Get the "by_aip" report from a previous analysis and delete other departments if present.

 7. Run the department_reports.py script to make the department spreadsheet report(s).